nautobot/nautobot-app-version-control/README.md

 # database so that it may generate diffs.
 DATABASES["global"] = DATABASES["default"]

-# Add Dolt to your list of plugins.
+# Add Nautobot Version Control to your list of plugins.
 PLUGINS += [
-   "dolt",
+   "nautobot_version_control",
 ]
 ```